Winding up a solvent company – the three options

 Further, should anyone wish to re-instate the company in the future, they can easily do this by applying to Court.

-What it is: Where ASIC deregisters your company due to inactivity.
-ASIC will do this if it believes that your company is inactive, which ASIC concludes usually as a result of the company’s failure to lodge documents and pay fees.
+What it is: Where the regulator deregisters your company due to inactivity.
+They will do this if it believes that your company is inactive, which is usually as a result of the company’s failure to lodge documents and pay fees.

 Advantages: it’s free.

 Disadvantages: Similar to that of a Voluntary Deregistration, companies deregistered this way can be easily re-instated.
-Further, it is “not a good look” for ASIC to be taking action against your company for failure to lodge documents.
+Further, it is “not a good look” for the regulator to be taking action against your company for failure to lodge documents.